 The Grammar Queen finds all of these regrettable, “Xe” especially so.
 She wonders why anyone who considers choice of identity important would select a pronoun set that would appear – in the style of the admirable Madeline l’Engle’s self-sacrificing cherubim Proginoskes – to “X” out the person doing the choosing.

 The Grammar Queen even finds herself wondering at the failure of a late-20th century solution proposed in the science fiction of Marge Piercy.
 Surely “person” and “per” would be improvements over the unfortunate 21st century attempts.

-Nonetheless, the Grammar Queen is most exclusively concerned today with deacon-appointee M’s use of the 3rd person pronoun to describe M-self.
+Nonetheless, the Grammar Queen is most exclusively concerned today with deacon-appointee M’s use of the 3rd person plural pronoun to describe M-self.

 The Grammar Queen is well aware of the many contortions American English has taken in its effort to avoid inappropriately branding an unknown person as male.
 Indeed, the Queen herself recalls that as a child, she intensively queried adults about the seemingly peculiar practice of referring to unknown persons with male pronouns and even the male noun “man.”

 The Grammar Queen also recalls finding herself grammatically confounded, as a young adult, by the congregational singing of the Methodist hymn “Rise Up O Men of God.”
 Knowing herself to be a woman of God, not a man of God, she determined that she was required at the moment to not stand, and gracefully sank back into her seat.
 It was her good fortune not to be seated on the platform that Sabbath.